 Prior to joining the Sugarmill Woods development team, Jim was a principal in a company that grew to become the largest architectural and engineering firm in Melbourne, Florida.
 After opening a branch office with two employees in 1957, he led the firm's expansion over an 18-year period, providing engineering and design services for thousands of homesites and many commercial developments as well as publicly funded projects for the Florida Institute of Technology, Brevard County School Board and Brevard County Board of County Commissioners.

-Jim Sanders was an active volunteer for many years, serving as president of the Rotary Club of Homosassa Springs, chairman of the Citrus Memorial Health Foundation and Citrus Memorial Hospital Board, and on numerous boards including SunTrust Bank of the Nature Coast, Homosassa Springs Chamber of Commerce, Citrus County Building Alliance and the Florida Society of Professional Land Surveyors.
+Jim Sanders was an active volunteer for many years and served as president of the Rotary Club of Homosassa Springs, chairman of the Citrus Memorial Health Foundation and Citrus Memorial Hospital Board, and on numerous boards including SunTrust Bank of the Nature Coast, Homosassa Springs Chamber of Commerce, Citrus County Building Alliance and the Florida Society of Professional Land Surveyors.

 He also worked closely with state and county government, serving on a series of boards and committees including the first code enforcement board, ad hoc committees reviewing land acquisition and surface water quality and as a member of the Suncoast Parkway Phase II Citizens Advisory Committee.